 - My Garden - A few years ago, we moved into a house with a neat and barren garden.
 My garden project will take years to complete.
 It is now an organic garden with a mix of habitat and native trees, shrubs and groundcovers, fruit and veg growing, ponds and quiet places to sit, all squeezed into a suburban block.
 I've put this on one of our oldest domains brisbanecitylife.com.au (which later grew into BCL.com.au)

-- Politics – This is last, but never least, because you can't talk about anything important without straying into the stuff of politics: priorities; social justice; privilege and disadvantage; accountability and ethics; and building the sort of society we want for ourselves and our children.
+- Politics - This is last, but never least, because you can't talk about anything important without straying into the stuff of politics: priorities; social justice; privilege and disadvantage; accountability and ethics; and building the sort of society we want for ourselves and our children.
+Note: Politics and party politics are not the same thing.